christihaze/cost-of-living-vs-wages/README.md

 For this project, I used CPI data from the Bureau of Labor Statistics to figure out how much the cost of basic living categories changed each year.
 Instead of keeping the CPI as an index number, I turned it into estimated dollar costs using 2015 as the base year.
 That made it easier to see what people were actually spending over time.

 For example, if the CPI for “Food at Home” increased by 10% since 2015, I applied that same percentage to the base cost for that category to estimate what families would be paying in later years.
-I repeated this for five major categories — food, shelter, energy, and medical care — because they make up most of a household’s regular expenses.
+I repeated this for five major categories — food, shelter, energy, and medical care, because they make up most of a household’s regular expenses.

 Once those estimated costs were created, I combined them with average wage data to measure whether income growth was keeping up with inflation.
 The result became the Affordability Index, which shows how far a typical paycheck actually goes after accounting for price changes. ((Current CPI - Previous CPI) / Previous CPI) * 100 tells you the percentage difference of prices.